Pokémon Trading Card Game Pocket: Reception

+Controversies

 The introduction of the game's trading system caused minor controversy within the game's player base, as many disliked the requirement of a "stamina" system to trade, as well as restrictions placed on which cards could be traded.
 Many players cancelled their premium subscriptions for the game in protest.
 The protest resulted in changes to the system being announced by the developers.

+In July 2025, the artist lanjiujiu found similarities between artwork for the Ho-Oh EX card, released as part of the Wisdom of Sea and Sky expansion, and fan art he had made in 2021.
+Fans subsequently accused the game of plagiarism.
+The Pokémon Company removed the card, as well another associated card, from the game, and replaced them with placeholders, stating that the team behind production of cards for the game had provided "incorrect reference materials" to the artist of the card.
+The cards would later receive new art a week later.